sati-technology/.github/profile/README.md

 >
 > **— Enterprise Client, Athinia** ⭐⭐⭐⭐⭐

+> "Justin was prompt with his responses and flexable with our schedules and timelines.
+He was knowledgeable and clearly communicated his understanding of our project.
+Justin's friendly and open nature made it easy and enjoyable to work with him.
+He was a big help and I would gladly work with him again."
+>
+> **— Tech Lead, SNPT-Dev** ⭐⭐⭐⭐⭐

 > "Justin was great, always responsive, always on top of everything, 100% want him in my corner if I have an issue"
 >
 > **— Zack B., FlyLine** ⭐⭐⭐⭐⭐

+> "Justin is very professional and knowledgeable, and his pricing is quite reasonable.
+In addition to getting the job done quickly, he provided reference material to help me with future issues.
+He has an excellent understanding of Amazon Cloud Services and I would definitely recommend him."
+>
+> **— Keagan, AWS Customer** ⭐⭐⭐⭐⭐

+> "Very helpful, I provided him with a problem that appeared much easier than it actually was.
+Despite this he was willing to change, adapt and put far more time than initially anticipated.
+While maintaining a professional and reasonable stance throughout.
+Adjusted to a deadline that was added late to the project and continued to improve on the project even after the deadline and requirements were met.
+Would definitely recommend working with him."
+>
+> **— Jeffery K., AWS Customer** ⭐⭐⭐⭐⭐

 ## 🤝 Let's Build Something Amazing Together